-&lt;sup>15 If enrollment of Spanish-speaking ELL SWDs declines so that 51 programs are unnecessary, the parties will meet, determine what other number of programs is sufficient to meet the needs of Spanish-speaking ELL SWDs, and the Interim Benchmarks and final goal disengagement standard will be changed accordingly.
-If the parties are unable to agree on the number of programs during renegotiation, the parties may proceed with the Alternative Dispute Resolution procedures set forth in the Stipulation of Settlement
+&lt;sup>14 Negotiations will begin on the 2020-2021 benchmark and the final goal disengagement standard no later than November 30, 2020.
+Negotiations will be completed by March 31, 2021.
+If enrollment of Spanish-speaking ELL SWDs declines so that the District believes that the agreed-upon number of programs are not necessary, the parties will meet, determine whether another number of programs would be sufficient to meet the needs of Spanish-speaking ELL SWDs, and whether the interim benchmark and/or final goal should be changed accordingly.
+If the parties are unable to agree on the number of programs during renegotiation, the parties may proceed with the Alternative Dispute Resolution procedures set forth in the Stipulation of Settlement.